Protests worldwide embrace Black Lives Matter movement

 Thousands of people took to the streets in European and Asian cities on Saturday, demonstrating in support of U.S. protests against police brutality.

-Police in the German city of Hamburg used pepper spray on protesters and were ready to deploy water cannons.
-Several hundred "hooded and aggressive people" had put officers under pressure in the city centre, police said in a tweet, adding "We have already had to use pepper spray.
-With all due respect for emotions: attacks on police officers are unacceptable!"

-At another location nearby, the authorities said some 350 people were standing in front of police water cannons and that officers were calling on loudspeakers for them to disperse.
-One officer was injured, the police added.

-The rolling, global protests reflect rising anger over police treatment of ethnic minorities, sparked by the May 25 killing of George Floyd in Minneapolis after a white officer detaining him knelt on his neck for nearly nine minutes as fellow officers stood by.
-Europe has seen an unprecedented wave of anti-racism rallies drawing tens of thousands onto the streets.
+The rolling, global protests reflect rising anger over police treatment of ethnic minorities, sparked by the May 25 killing of George Floyd in Minneapolis after a white officer detaining him knelt on his neck for nearly nine minutes with fellow officers beside him.
+After a largely peaceful protest in London, a few demonstrators near British Prime Minister Boris Johnson's residence threw bottles at police, and mounted officers charged push protesters back.

-In London, thousands of protesters ignored wet weather to crowd into Parliament Square, wearing face masks amid the coronavirus threat and waving placards and chanting: "No justice, no peace, no racist police."
-Interior minister Priti Patel urged people not to protest in view of the pandemic, which has killed more people in Britain than anywhere in the world outside the United States
+Earlier, more than a thousand protesters had marched past the U.S. Embassy, blocking traffic and holding placards.
+Many thousands had also crowded into the square outside parliament, holding placards reading "Black Lives Matter", ignoring government advice to avoid large gatherings due to the risk from the coronavirus.

+"I have come down in support of black people who have been ill-treated for many, many, many, many years.
+It is time for a change," said 39-year-old primary school teacher Aisha Pemberton.
+Police in the German city of Hamburg used pepper spray on protesters and said they were ready to deploy water cannons.
+One officer was injured, they added.

 PLACARDS AND FLAGS